-- (i) On July 24, 2014, The Company raised \$ 300,000 through issuance of convertible promissory notes to three lenders, each advancing \$ 100,000.
+- (ii) On February 25, 2016, the Chairman was issued one million shares under the 2011 Consultants Compensation Plan in lieu of cash fee for services provided.
+The shares were valued at \$100,000 based on the market price of the Company's common shares prevailing on the dates of their issuance.
+Since the shares were issued without any conditions of forfeiture or cancellation, the entire value was expensed during the year ended March 31, 2016 as consulting fee (note 13). - (iii) On July 24, 2014, The Company raised \$ 300,000 through issuance of convertible promissory notes to three lenders, each advancing \$ 100,000.
 Two of the lenders are the directors of the Company.
 The note was for one year, carried a 5% coupon, payable in shares, to be valued at 10% discount to the next financing, due on maturity at the time of conversion or repayment.
 The amount repayable under the notes was convertible at the lender's' option into common shares of the Company at the time of the next financing to be priced at the price set for the next financing discounted by 10%.
 On September 29, 2014, all notes and related coupons were settled through issuance of 3,500,001 restricted common shares at the option of the note holders.
-The common shares were valued at \$ 0.09 being the price of \$ 0.10 per common share of a recent private placement (see (ii) below) discounted by 10% as per the conversion terms. \$ 15,000 being the value of the coupons was expensed as interest cost. - (ii) On October 15, 2014, the Company completed a private placement comprising non-brokered offering of 20 million restricted common shares at a price of US\$ 0.10 per share for gross proceeds of \$ 2 million to accredited investors.
+The common shares were valued at \$ 0.09 being the price of \$ 0.10 per common share of a recent private placement discounted by 10% as per the conversion terms. \$ 15,000 being the value of the coupons was expensed as interest cost. - (iv) On October 15, 2014, the Company completed a private placement comprising non-brokered offering of 20 million restricted common shares at a price of US\$ 0.10 per share for gross proceeds of \$ 2 million to accredited investors.
 Two directors of the Company who agreed to provide standby commitments in respect of the Private Placement by subscribing for that portion of the Private Placement not otherwise subscribed for by outside investors, up to a maximum of US\$ 1 million each, received a standby commitment fee of \$50,000 each, settled in one million restricted common shares of the Company.
-These two directors subscribed for 11.4 million shares for \$1,140,000. - (iii) On March 4, 2015, the Chairman was issued one and a half million shares under the 2011 Consultants Compensation Plan in lieu of cash fee for services provided.
+These two directors subscribed for 11.4 million shares for \$1,140,000. - (v) On March 4, 2015, the Chairman was issued one and a half million shares under the 2011 Consultants Compensation Plan in lieu of cash fee for services provided.
 The shares were valued at \$120,000 based on the market price of the Company's common shares prevailing on the dates of their issuance.
-Since the shares were issued without any conditions of forfeiture or cancellation, the entire value was expensed during the year ended March 31, 2015 as consulting fee (note 11).
+Since the shares were issued without any conditions of forfeiture or cancellation, the entire value was expensed during the year ended March 31, 2015 as consulting fee (note 13). - (c) As at March 31, 2016, the Company had the following active Consultant Stock Compensation Plan: